Hotmansifu/Bulk-Rename-Tool/README.md

 ## Contributing

 This script is open-source and contributions are welcome!
 If you have any ideas for new features or bug fixes, feel free to open an issue or a pull request.

+## Licensing

+This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).